 In order to understand plumbing in your bathroom and how it works, it’s essential to know where and how the water enters and exits your property, and what happens to it while it’s in there.
 The mains water is supplied by the local water supplier to a stopcock either just inside or just outside your property boundary, via a mains stopcock.
 Any problems on the supplier’s side of the stopcock are their responsibility, while any problems on your side of the stopcock are your responsibility.

 Domestic Water Systems

 There are basically two types of domestic water systems – indirect water systems and direct water systems.
 Indirect is a mains-fed, stored-water system that supplies the drinking water then runs into a water tank in the loft which feeds all other water outlets.

 Direct is also a mains-fed system but it feeds all the taps with mains water pressure and provides drinking water from any cold-water tap in the house.
-This is a great system, especially is you’re contemplating a lost extension, as it does away with water storage tanks.
+This is a great system, especially is you’re contemplating a loft extension, as it does away with water storage tanks.
 It’s also very handy if you happen to get thirsty in the night – you don’t have to go all the way to the kitchen tap for a drink, just pop into the bathroom.
 The other advantages are that it’s cheaper to install than the indirect system and you do not have to worry about the possibility of a water tank in the loft freezing and the flooding the house.
-A direct system requires a pressurized, unvented cylinder to store the hot water.
+A direct system requires a pressurised, unvented cylinder to store the hot water.
 However, for this system to work successfully you need good (strong) mains water pressure.